 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutrition content will vary based on brands used, measuring methods, portion sizes, and more.

-40 thoughts on “Pan-Fried Pork Chops with Easy Brown Gravy”
+41 thoughts on “Southern Smothered Pork Chops with Brown Gravy (Pan-Fried & Easy)”

 1. 5 stars